-- 30. (1) Subject to subsection (2), every MEC must establish a permissions board for 25 the province and appoint fit and proper persons as members who are characterised by their independence, impartiality and fairness and who further are suitable for membership by reason of their understanding of and expertise in or knowledge of the public transport industry. - (2) A province may provide in provincial laws for the functions of the board to be 30 transferred to similar bodies to be established by transport authorities, in respect of applications relating to transport within their transport areas, but only if the MEC is satisfied that the particular transport authority is competent to do so and is performing the functions contemplated in section 10(13) satisfactorily. - (3) The functions of a permissions board are to receive, consider and decide on or 35 otherwise dispose of, in accordance with this Act and relevant provincial laws- - (a) applications for the granting of permissions for intraprovincial transport; - (b) applications for the granting of permissions for interprovincial transport involving the province for which the permissions board has been established, subject to the approval of the relevant permissions board of the other province, or of every other province, in which passengers are picked up or set down, as the case may be, subject to subsection (5); - (c) applications for the renewal, amendment or transfer of permissions for intraprovincial transport and provincial legislation may, subject to section 36(a), however, limit or prohibit such transfer; and
+- 30. (1) Subject to subsection (2), every MEC must establish a board for the province and appoint fit and proper persons as members who are characterised by their independence, impartiality and fairness and who further are suitable for membership by reason of their understanding of and expertise in or knowledge of the public transport industry. - (2) A province may provide in provincial laws for the functions of the board to be transferred to similar bodies to be established by transport authorities, in respect of applications relating to transport within their transport areas, but only if the MEC is satisfied that the particular transport authority is competent to do so and is performing the functions contemplated in section 10(13) satisfactorily. - (3) The functions of a board are to receive, consider and decide on or otherwise dispose of, in accordance with this Act and relevant provincial laws- - (a) applications for the granting of operating licences for intraprovincial 45 transport: - (b) applications for the granting of operating licences for interprovincial transport involving the province for which the board has been established, subject to the approval of the relevant board of the other province, or of every other province, in which passengers are picked up or set down, as the case may be, subject to subsection (5); - (c) applications for the renewal, amendment or transfer of operating licences for intraprovincial transport and provincial legislation may, subject to section 36(a), however, limit or prohibit such transfer; and - (d) applications for the renewal, amendment or transfer of operating licences that had been so granted by it for interprovincial transport, subject to the approval of the relevant board of the other province, or of every other province, in which passengers are picked up or set down, as the case may be, but subject to subsection (3).

-- (d) applications for the renewal, amendment or transfer of permissions that had been so granted by it for interprovincial transport, subject to the approval of the relevant permissions board of the other province, or of every other province, in which passengers are picked up or set down, as the case may be, but subject to subsection (3). - (4) In addition, a permissions board, on application made to it by the holder of any permit at any time before the day on which the permit lapses in terms of section 32, may convert the permit to a permission in terms of this Act and relevant provincial laws, if, in terms of subsection (2), it would have had jurisdiction if the applicant had applied for a permission involving the same kind of transport. - (5) (a) If, in the case of any application mentioned in paragraph (b) or (d) of subsection (3), the permissions board considering the application, has not succeeded in obtaining the required approval of another permissions board by the expiry of the period prescribed by the MEC for that purpose, the first-mentioned permissions board may refer the matter for decision to the Transport Appeal Tribunal established by section 3 of the Transport Appeal Tribunal Act, 1998 (Act No. 39 of 1998).

-(b) A permissions board approached for its approval in terms of paragraph (b) or (d) of subsection (3), that fails to communicate its decision before expiry of that prescribed period to the permissions board that requested the approval, must be regarded for the purposes of paragraph (a) of this subsection as having refused its approval.
+- (4) In addition, a board, on application made to it by the holder of any permit at any time before the day cm which the permit lapses in terms of section 32, may convert the permit to an operating licence in terms of this Act and relevant provincial laws, if, in terms of subsection (3), it would have had jurisdiction if the applicant had applied for an operating licence involving the same kind of transport. - (5) (a) If, in the case of any application mentioned in paragraph (b) or (d) of subsection (3), the board considering the application, has not succeeded it obtaining the required approval of another board by the expiry of the period prescribed by the MEC for that purpose, the first-mentioned board may refer the matter for decision to the Transport Appeal Tribunal established by section 3 of the Transport Appeal Tribunal 10 Act, 1998 (Act No. 39 of 1998). - (b) A board approached for its approval in terms of paragraph (b) or (d) of subsection (3), that fails to communicate its decision before expiry of that prescribed period to the board that requested the approval, must be regarded for the purposes of paragraph (a) of this subsection as having refused its approval.

-Permissions: Matters of National Concern
+PART 9 Operating Licences: Matters of National Concern

-Types of vehicles which may be used for public transport services
+'Types of vehicles which maybe used for public transport services